 Our Audit Committee is a separately-designated standing committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
-The Board has determined that each of the members of our Audit Committee is "independent" as that term is defined in Section 10A of the Exchange Act and as defined by applicable listing standards of the Nasdaq Global Select Market.
+The Board has determined that each member of our Audit Committee is "independent" as that term is defined in Section 10A of the Exchange Act and as defined by applicable listing standards of the Nasdaq Global Select Market.
 Each member of the Audit Committee is financially literate and has the requisite financial sophistication as required by the applicable listing standards of the Nasdaq Global Select Market.
 Mr. Albrecht, formerly the Chairman of the Audit Committee, resigned from the Board in June 2012, and Mr. McDaniel became the Chairman of the Audit Committee.
-The Board has determined that each of Messrs.
-Albrecht and McDaniel meet the criteria of an "audit committee financial expert" within the meaning of applicable SEC regulations due to their professional experience.
-Mr. McDaniel's relevant professional experience is described above under "Directors."
-Audit Committee held 11 meetings during fiscal 2012.
+The Board has determined that each of Ms. Lesjak and Mr. McDaniel meet the criteria of an "audit committee financial expert" within the meaning of applicable SEC regulations due to their professional experience.
+Mr. McDaniel's and Ms. Lesjak's relevant professional experience is described above under "Proposal One-Re-election of Class II Directors."
+The Audit Committee held 11 meetings during fiscal 2012.